 We strongly recommend that you do the following so the suspicious process would not appear again:

-In order to prevent the process from re-running it is strongly recommended to install an anti-virus program (if no is installed), update the anti-virus databases and start scanning the hard drive for viruses.
-If an anti-virus program does not find a virus in an executable file of a suspicious process, then e-mail this file to firstname.lastname@example.org.
+In order to prevent the process from re-running it is strongly recommended to install antivirus software (if no such software is installed), update its anti-virus databases and start scanning the hard drive for viruses.
+If an anti-virus program does not find a virus in an executable file of a suspicious process, then e-mail this file to email@example.com.